 We used barrels for food though I’m told that’s more of a Canadian thing.
 I like the fact that they keep the small critters out.

 Bring lots of fuel in case you’re wind bound along with waterproof matches and several lighters.
-A sharp axe can come in handy for fire making on cold nights.
+Asharp axe can come in handy for fire making on cold nights.

 Beware of critters like chipmunks who can wreak havoc with your food.
 Bears fortunately were never a concern so we didn’t even bring bear spray on this trip.
 Although the water is considered to be very clean, we still filtered everything.
+This is one of the best water filtersout there.
+I’d also suggest always carrying water treatment drops with you as a backup.

 With over 2,000 wilderness campsites you shouldn’t ever have to camp within earshot of anyone – unless it’s close to a launch site and even then, close is relative.
 You may hear someone because voices carry over water in the quiet of night.

 If you get outfitted with a company like Canoe Canada Outfitters, they can mark on your map the location of campsites along your chosen route.
-Although you can camp anywhere in theory, the existing campsites are a better choice and knowing their location before heading out is extremely useful.
+Although you can camp anywhere in theory, the existing campsites are a better choice and knowing their location before heading out canoeing in Quetico is extremely useful.

 I wish we’d taken the time to add even more campsites on the map as then it’s even easier to change your route.